 The primary responsibility of a nominee

-A nominee director’s primary responsibility is to fulfil the wishes of the business owner.
+A nominee director’s primary responsibility is to fulfil the wishes of the nominator (usually the business owner or a group of shareholders).

-Simply put, your nominee director must only act on your behalf and cannot take any decisions independently.
+Simply put, a nominee director must only act on the business owner’s behalf and cannot take any decisions independently.
 If this occurs, a breach in the contract agreement will arise, and the nominee director may face legal action.

 How can I find a nominee?